PARTNER WITH US

 • Employee Assistance Program, a free and confidential counselling service.

-• Warm, collaborative, and supportive workplace culture.
+• Warm, collaborative, and supportive team and workplace culture.

 SECURITY CHECKS, LICENCES AND OTHER INHERENT REQUIREMENTS

-• Satisfactory National Police Check and International Police Check (International Police Check if applicable).
+• Satisfactory National Police Check and International Police Check (International Police Check, if applicable).

 • Valid Working with Children Check or relevant Victorian Teaching Registration.